-&lt;sup>(2) Projected, based on 2016-2019 Multi-Year Financial Plan assumptions.
+(2) Projected, based on 2016-2019 Multi-Year Financial Plan assumptions.
+Inclusive of the 2016 Series A Bond Anticipation Notes offered hereby.

 Cash Flow Notes

 The County periodically issues RANs and TANs to fund the County's short-term cash flow needs.
 Figure 18 shows recent and expected issuance of RANs and TANs by the County.